ridhopanca/chat-app-api/README.md

 # API for chatting application

-This api is using mongodb as database and (node and express) js as engine. this app built for training from this [source](https://www.freecodecamp.org/news/create-a-professional-node-express/). with little modification.
+This API built using mongodb, node, express.
+This API built for training purposes from this [source](https://www.freecodecamp.org/news/create-a-professional-node-express/), with little modification.

 ## Installation